-Representative of RFC OEM TAG is Rail Cargo Terminal - BILK Zrt., the deputy representative is WienCont Container Terminal Gesellschaft.
+Representative of RFC OEM TAG is WienCont Container Terminal GmbH .

 The main role of the representatives is to coordinate the position of the group.
 The group's opinion has to contain both majority and minority opinions.

 The RFC OEM Secretariat communicates on behalf of the MB with the AGs, it spreads material for consultation to every company registered as AG member, and receives feedback from the Leaders of the two AGs, which contains the opinion of all AG members.